lukaszmrowiec/event-form-app/README.md

 Database is Mongodb, and data are validated.

-Testing is proper rendering of components and check occurrence of key elements.
+Testing is proper rendering of components and check occurrence of key elements (Jest and Enzyme).

 Data are fetch from database and displaying online in table format.